 - <Finals> All skaters will skate three times, and the highest score will be used to determine the final ranking

-In the preliminaries, the order of skating is decided by lottery.
-The key point is that the higher score is used rather than the total score of two runs, so even if you fail on the first run, you have another chance.
-However, athletes who get a high score on their first run are guaranteed a chance of advancing to the final even if they fail on their second run, so they can feel more at ease mentally.
+In the qualifying round, the skating order is determined by a draw.
+The key point is that the higher score from each of the two runs, not the sum of the scores, is used, meaning that even if you fail on the first run, you get another chance.
+However, skaters who score highly on the first run are guaranteed a chance to advance to the final even if they fail on the second run, which makes it easier mentally.

-There are three chances in the final (two in the World Cup).
-For this reason, athletes aiming for a medal often attempt risky tricks.
-Furthermore, since athletes skate in order from the bottom of the preliminaries in the final, athletes who rank high in the preliminaries can assess the overall developments, which gives them an advantage.
+In the final, there are three chances (two in the World Cup).
+Therefore, skaters aiming for a medal often attempt risky tricks.
+Also, in the final, skaters perform in order from the lowest-ranked qualifiers, so the higher-ranked qualifiers can assess the overall flow of the competition, which gives them an advantage.

 A major feature of this event is that it is judged not only on the difficulty and perfection of the tricks, but also on originality and innovation.
 On the other hand, not only is movement in the air important, but smooth transitions between tricks are also important, so skaters must accurately grip the curve of the pipe with their boards as they skate